judss/AdventOfCode2022/README.md

 The main aim for me here is to try and get more familiar with programing languages that I have either not used before or have very little experience with.
 However, I will also be using languages that I am proficient in too.

 Proficiency Level explained: </br>
-0-5 where 0 = brand new to language and 5 = Comfortable / use day to day
+A scale from 0 to 5; where 0 = brand new to language and 5 = Use the language often

 <h2>Day 1: Calorie Counting</h2>
 <b>Language used:</b> GoLang <br/>